Nutrition Facts label OCR

 Now is the time to train your nutrition facts to train deep learning model in the Training section of our API.

-Your first model is trained you're now able to use your custom OCR API for parsing nutrition facts labels in your application.
+After 20 annotated data, your first model is trained and you're now able to use your custom OCR API for parsing nutrition facts labels in your application.

-To get more information about the training phase, please refer to the getting started tutorial.
-If you have any questions regarding your use case, feel free to reach out!
+To get more information about the training phase, please refer to the Getting Started tutorial.
+If you have any questions regarding your use case, feel free to reach out using our chat!